 Updated business travel advice in the case of a no deal Brexit

-The UK is due to leave the European Union (EU) on 31 October 2019.
-The political process is still ongoing, and we don't yet know the final outcome, so the potential impacts are difficult to predict with any certainty.
-However, if you are a UK passport holder and due to travel after this date to an EU destination, there are some specific things for you to consider to reduce the possible impact that Brexit may have on your travel plans, particularly in the event of a no deal outcome.
+There is uncertainty around when the UK is due to leave the European Union (EU) and the political process is still ongoing, so the potential impacts are difficult to predict with any certainty.
+However, if you are a UK passport holder and due to travel to an EU destination, there are some specific things for you to consider to reduce the possible impact that Brexit may have on your travel plans, particularly in the event of a no deal outcome.

 Airlines will be able to continue flights between UK and EU destinations until at least October 2020 regardless of what happens with Brexit over the next few months.

 This “unilateral contingency” legislation to allow flights to operate had originally been due to end in March 2020 but this has now been extended for a further six months.
 The extension of air traffic rights provides certainty to the airline industry and wider business.

 Please check the date your passport expires!
 The UK Government has released a website to check the validity of your passport for travel to Europe.
 You always need a valid passport to travel and enter those countries you intend to visit.
 As we covered in a previous post, the rules about passport validity may change as a result of a no deal Brexit.

 When travelling to the EU after 31 October 2019, the UK government recommends that you have six months left on your passport on the date of your arrival to an EU country but the six months remaining cannot include extra months that may have been added to your passport’s expiry date when you last renewed.

 If you need to renew your passport, you may wish to do it sooner rather than later, in order to make sure you have it in time for your holiday or travel plans.
 For full details on renewing your passport please visit: http://www.gov.uk/renew-adult-passport/renew